bitwessel/my-framework-php/README.md

 # my-php-framework
 Made my own framework.
-This was a solo project that I made for school.
+This was a solo project that I made to teah myself about how frameworks work by building one myself.

-With "my" framework, I build a website  that has a router that dyamicly redirects you to the right class and method based on the URL input from a user or clicked link.
+The website has a router that dyamicly redirects you to the right class and method based on the URL input from a user or clicked link.
 This was build with php, composer, twig, mysql and redbean.
+It is a crud application that only alows logged in users to make changes (add, remove and edit) things.

 ## how to use